revolution-messaging/revere-personify-api/api_endpoints/GET_uploads_new.md

 - **url** [String] &mdash; Amazon S3 bucket URL the file will be uploaded to.
 - **fields** [Object] &mdash; List of key/value pairs that must be sent with the file upload request.

-For more information on uploading files directly to Amazon S3 check out the file uploads section in the main Revere Personify API docs.
+For more information on uploading files directly to Amazon S3 check out the [file uploads section](https://github.com/revolution-messaging/revere-personify-api/blob/master/README.md#file-uploads) of the main Revere Personify API docs.

 ***